10 Best Places to Visit in February in India

 3. Bir Billing

 You know you are in Bir when you see colourful paragliders floating in the air.
 Located amidst the serene mountains, Bir is a go-to destination for thrill seekers and adventure enthusiasts.
-From trekking, and paragliding to mountain biking and hand gliding, one can indulge in a variety of activities here.
+From trekking and paragliding to mountain biking and hang gliding, one can indulge in a variety of activities here.
 You can visit the town’s beautiful monasteries and feast on some mouthwatering Tibetan delicacies.

 5. Jaipur